 By pooling resources and sharing chores, I save thousands of hours and dollars a year.
 But the practical benefits are only a small part of the story.
-I’ve met friends, lovers, and business partners through the commune network, and feel like my life is immeasurably richer for having shared it with a larger community.
+I’ve met friends, business and romantic partners through the commune network, and feel like my life is immeasurably richer for having shared it with a larger community.
 And in a world where we’re going to continue to have more people and finite resources, we could all afford to get better at sharing.

 If you’re curious about whether commune life might be a fit for you, I’ve compiled a list of answers to FAQs here, based on a talk that I gave jointly with Michael Lai (of The Archive) at the RISE retreat in March 2018.

 Though they go by many names — co-ops, co-living, co-housing, kibbutzim, intentional communities — I use ‘commune’ to describe a set of adults living together by choice rather than economic necessity, where any ‘profits’ made are shared by the community.
 (To be clear, I’m not talking about people sharing their personal incomes, only any surplus the house might have).

 How is this different from simply living with roommates?
 Some use the term ‘intentional communities’, to convey the roommates’ desire to live by certain values.
 These may range from ‘live with people who will inspire me to be better at life’, to pages-long documents outlining the commune’s mission, like these examples from The Archive and Agape.